himanshu0330/BlockChain/Solidity_Basics/readme.md

 1. Storage -> Stored on blockchain, used to store state varaibles, cost some gas, permanent storage on blockchain.
 2. Memory -> Temporary storage, used to store function arguments, cost some gas, erased after function execution.
 3. Calldata -> Similar to memory, used to store function arguments, cost some gas, erased after function execution, used for external function calls.(Note: - Calldata is read only i.e. can't change by user).

+# Cryptographic Hash Functions

+1. Keccak 256 -> Input bytes return hash of 32 bytes.
+2. SHA 256 -> Input bytes return hash of 32 bytes (Other than keccak).
+3. Ripemd 160 -> Input bytes return hash of 20 bytes.

+### Usage -

+Contract Signature, UniqueID Generation, Fradulent.

+### Note:- To convert any datatype to bytes we can use inbuilt functions abi.encode, abi.encodePacked.